gusrutl/BME_Portfolio/README.md

 - Specializing in Medical Microdevices and Rehabilitation Engineering
 - Minoring in Neuroscience
 - Researching neural engineering to generate artificial sensations with spinal cord stimulation
-- When I'm not working, I love to run, backpack, and play basketball

 ## Projects